PFython/cleverdict/README.md

     >>> print(x)
     CleverDict({'total':6, 'usergroup':'Knights of Ni'})

-## Contributing
+## CONTRIBUTING

-We'd love to see Pull Requests (and relevant tests) from other contributors, particularly if you can help with one of the following items on our wish-list:
+We'd love to see Pull Requests (and relevant tests) from other contributors, particularly if you can help with the following:

 1. It would be great if ```CleverDict``` behaviour could be easily 'grafted on' to existing classes using inheritance, without causing recursion or requiring a rewrite/overwrite of the original class.